drdk/grunt-dr-svg-sprites/README.md

 ```

 #### options.refSize
-Type: `String`
+Type: `String|Number`

-A key from the `sizes` option that relates to the basic height of your source svg-elements.
+Defines the basic height of your source svg-elements.
 All other sizes will be calculated relating to this.
+It can either be a key from the `sizes` option (which refers to a number) or just a raw number.

 #### options.sprites